Carrere Records: Musical reach

 Carrere UK went on to help develop album selling artists for the Carrere label worldwide with groups like Demon, Rage, and Jim Capaldi.
 Saxon, Rose Tattoo, The Church, Dokken and Debbie Bonham were launched by Carrere and are still performing today.

 Other artists of note on the label were Princess Stéphanie of Monaco (Stephanie), Dollar, who enjoyed a number of hits with the label, and Dutch girl group Luv' that scored successful singles (including 1979's "Ooh, Yes I Do" in Europe).
 Boney M. and Ottawan were also huge hits for the label.
 FR David also had a huge international hit with "Words".

 Carrere UK closure

 In June 1988, exactly 10 years after opening the label in the UK, Cannon departed and closed down Carrere UK.
 He joined Pete Waterman and David Howells at PWL Records as International Director.
 Claude Carrere loaned his music company to Warner Music France.

 In 1993, Carrere closed down, but the Carrere family still has the rights for its catalogs.
 Claude Carrere died April 10, 2014.
-Carrere was the only French label to have multiple international successes worldwide, including a number 1 Adult Contemporary hit in the US with "Friends and Lovers" by Gloria Loring and Carl Anderson.
+Carrere was the only French label to have multiple international successes, including a number one Adult Contemporary hit in the US with "Friends and Lovers" by Gloria Loring and Carl Anderson.